pmp-p/pmp-p/README.md

-- 👯 I’m looking to collaborate on C-Python ® for WebAssembly
+- Looking for collaboration on C-Python ® for WebAssembly, or alternatives